gerrytan/azsubsyn/README.md

 Useful when setting up a new tenant / subscription based on an existing one.

-## Prerequisites and installation
+## Installation and update

-You need to have [go](https://go.dev/doc/install) and [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) installed.
+Download the latest binary for your platform from the [releases](https://github.com/gerrytan/azsubsyn/releases) section, and extract it into `/usr/local/bin` or other places registered in your `PATH` variable.

-Install via go toolchain: `go install github.com/gerrytan/azsubsyn@latest`.
+Alternatively install via go toolchain: `go install github.com/gerrytan/azsubsyn@latest`.
 The binary will be available in `$GOPATH/bin/azsubsyn`.

 ## Usage